Skip to main content

 4 Dried chickpeas

-Chickpeas, also known as garbanzo beans, are rich in protein.
-In fact, 100 grams of chickpeas packs in around 19 grams of the nutrient.
+Chickpeas are rich in protein.
+In fact, 100 grams of chickpeas pack around 19 grams of protein.
 They’re also a source of fiber, vitamins, and minerals, including folate, iron, and magnesium.
 While chickpeas can be enjoyed in many different formats (we’re fans of chickpea tuna!), dried is arguably the best snacking format.
 Brands like Biena Snacks, for example, sell dried chickpeas in a number of flavors, including barbecue, sea salt, and habanero.

 VegNews.highproteinsnack.clifbarClif Bars